 • HD video conferencing

-• The Smart Meeting Assistant that allows you to record meeting and generates an automated transcription
+• A Smart Meeting Assistant that allows you to generate an automated transcription as you record a meeting

 • Business messaging that can transition from a chat box to a video call with the click of a button

-An industry-standard service, especially for those with a large number of team members or an exceptionally large enterprise, Cisco's WebEx video conferencing service operates like a mash-up of web conferencing and voice calling services, as it enables joining meetings online or via the phone, depending on the participant's location and ability at the time.
-Pricing starts at $13.50/host/month.
+An industry-standard service, especially for those with a large number of team members or an exceptionally large enterprise, Cisco's WebEx video conferencing service operates as a combination of web conferencing and voice calling services, as it enables joining meetings online or by phone, depending on the participant's location and ability at the time.

 Created for enterprise customers, the Google conference call software is Google Meet.
-It’s an upgraded version of Google Hangouts made for teams.
 Google Meet is designed around scheduled video meetings among team members, with similar features to Zoom like calendar syncing, conference room booking, and a more polished user interface.